-The world is made more lovely by getting to know all of you and being able to help those around us!
-Check out the sections below to learn more about my involvement in communities and charitable organizations that I support.
-You can also read insights into my religious views which inspire me to always be the best person that I can be.
+The world is made more lovely by people showing other people kindness.
+Below, you can learn more about Skywing's involvement in communities and charitable organizations that hold a special place in her heart.
 We can always make someone's day a little brighter, starting with adding a little bit of kindness to their lives.
-Let’s do so together! ^_^
+So let's do so together! ^_^

 Established in 1967, the Autism Research Institute has ever since maintained position that “Autism Is Treatable”.
 The sentiment gives hope to millions who deal with autism in their lives or in the lives of those they love every day. “[Supporting] the health and well-being of people affected by autism through innovative, impactful research and education”, the Autism Research Institute maintains a high 92.92 rating by Charity Navigator, with full transparency in regards to how they use funds donated to their cause.
 My brother, Spencer, was diagnosed with Autism at the age of 3.
 Ever since it’s been a struggle for him and my family.
 The folks at the Autism Research Institute truly are beacons of hope for families like mine and those within the Autism community.
 I hope that through assisting them, they can make leaps and bounds in regards to research to help my brother, my family and millions like us in their quest of facing autism together.